SUBHNAKAR765/GFG-160-days-Challenge/README.md

 1. Count all triplets with given sum in sorted array
 2. Count Pairs whose sum is less than target.
 3. Sum Pair closest to target
+4. Pair with given sum in a sorted array